-Regardless of when payments resume—whether it be October 1, 2021, April 1, 2022, or sometime in between—their continuation will prove difficult for some borrowers.
+Regardless of when payments resume, their continuation will prove difficult for some borrowers.
 Prior to the pandemic, nearly two out of five loans expected to be in repayment in the federally managed portfolio were either delinquent or in default.
 Making matters worse, the COVID-19 pandemic disrupted the lives and financial circumstances of households of color disproportionately.
 Black and Hispanic borrowers experience financial difficulties and default at particularly high rates.
 Additionally, Black and Hispanic workers were more likely than white workers to experience unemployment during the COVID-19 crisis, and their unemployment rates remain higher.

 In order to facilitate the transition back into repayment—for all borrowers, and especially those who are struggling financially—the Department of Education should provide clear information about the return of student loan obligations and proactively offer borrowers repayment options designed to minimize financial distress.
 The Department of Education and loan servicers should notify all borrowers of their balances and payment schedules well ahead of the reinstatement, as borrowers may need time to adjust their budgets or make household decisions to manage reentering repayment.